 Send the committee a letter no more than three pages.
-Include the name and contact information of the nominator and the nominator’s relationship to the story and the reporter or reporting team.
+Include the name and contact information of the nominator and the nominator’s relationship to the story, and the names and emails of the reporter or reporting team.
 Additionally, the letter should include:

 - A brief description of the story and a link to it online.

 - The conflicting values encountered in reporting.

 - The options considered to resolve the conflict.

 - The final decision and the rationale for making it.

 Send the nomination letter in PDF format to firstname.lastname@example.org.